j0lly/dotfiles/README.md

 # My dotfiles

-install stow and start use them..
+install stow and start use it..

 https://alexpearce.me/2016/02/managing-dotfiles-with-stow/

 ## NeoVim

 - install vim-plug